clst/YouTubePlaylistAutoplayDisable/README.md

 **Why won't it stay OFF?!?**

+**Note:**
+*might be broken or break with a new Youtube update as of 2014-09-01*

+This functionality has now also been included in this excellent script: https://github.com/YePpHa/YouTubeCenter

+---

 This userscript will turn playlist autoplay off with every state change.
 Tested with
 *  Tampermonkey and Chrome/Blink/Sleipnir